lpadukana/CarND-LaneLines-P1/writeup.md

 An essential improvement is to maintain a confidence value and return this to the caller.
 The confidence must keep reducing if lanes cannot be detected in the incoming frames.
 I feel very important for the safety of the passengers or the cargo.

-I feel we should also attempt to associate a probability with individual lane lines that the pipeline detects.
+I feel that associating a probability with individual lane lines is a good idea.
 This must be possible with statistical techniques or with the help of a machine learning model.
-I feel we should also be able to label other lanes that the pipeline might detect based on its position/visual appearance, etc. to make things more robust.
+Also, labeling other lanes that the pipeline might detect based on its position/visual appearance, etc. is a good idea to make things more robust.

 In the current form, a possible improvement to the pipeline would be to tune it more with a wider spectrum of test images.
 This can be implemented in different ways.
 One option is to manually "label" a corpus of input images and use grid search on the lane-detection parameters to find optimal values.
 The error can be estimated as a mean square error of the pixels, for example.
 Another option is to make it a game and crowd-source tuning parameters!

 Another incremental improvement is to make use of the area between the lanes to estimate the missing lane or to check the correctness of the detected lanes.
-I feel transforming the image to "top view" will enable more creative exploration of the frame.
+Transforming the image to "top view" will enable more creative exploration of the frame.
 I will stop here for now because that seems to be one of the things coming up in the syllabus!